Search for answers or browse our resource library.

 (#3 of 8 in Series)

-The Children’s Long-Term Support Program (CLTS) provides funding and support for families who have children with disabilities, who are Medicaid eligible, so they can care for their children at home and participate in their communities.
-This fact sheet will give you tips as you participate in your child’s eligibility process.
+The Children’s Long-Term Support Program (CLTS) provides funding and support for families who have children with disabilities so they can care for their children at home and fully participate in their communities.

-The Functional Screen is a screening tool that collects information on your child’s health, their need for supports, and how they play and interact with others.
-Many programs in Wisconsin that give supports and services for children with special needs require that a functional screen be done to check for eligibility.
-Examples include: CLTS, the Children’s Community Options Program (CCOP), Comprehensive Community Services (CCS), and the Katie Beckett Program.
+The functional screen is an evaluation tool that considers a variety of information on your child’s health including their need for support and how they play and interact with others.
+Many programs in Wisconsin providing services for children with special needs require a functional screen to determine eligibility.
+Examples include: CLTS, the Children’s Community Options Program (CCOP), Comprehensive Community Services (CCS), and the Katie Beckett Medicaid Program.

-The Functional Screen is only used to find your child’s functional eligibility, not their overall program eligibility.
-Children who are found to be functionally eligible for these programs will also need to be financially eligible for Medicaid to participate in them.
+The functional screen is only used to establish your child’s functional eligibility, not their overall program eligibility.
+Children who are found to be functionally eligible for these programs will also need to be financially eligible for Medicaid to participate.

-Prepare for a Functional Screen Using Rosy vs. Realistic
+Preparing for a Functional Screen: Rosy vs. Realistic

-Parents want to be positive about what their child can do or might be able to do and paint an overly “rosy picture” of their skills for friends and family.
-When it comes to your child’s Functional Screening day this is not a good to paint an overly rosy picture.
-It’s best to be as realistic as possible about your child’s daily living skills.
-Talk about all the things that your child has trouble doing and where you have to step in for safety.
-Before you meet with agency staff think about the following:
+Parents want to be positive about what their child can or may be able to do, this paints an overly rosy picture of their child’s skills for friends and family.
+When meeting with county staff to complete a functional screening, it’s important to be as realistic as possible about your child’s daily living skills, and less rosy.
+Before you meet with agency staff, think about the following situation:

-- Imagine that you had to leave your child with a distant relative for a month.
-How would you explain everything that you do to keep your child safe, healthy and cared for?
-Your instructions would be pretty elaborate!
-It is this level of detail to mention during the functional screen.
-Tell the screener the issues that might happen only occasionally, as well as things that happen every day.
+Imagine you have to leave your child with a distant relative for a week or a month.
+How would you explain everything that you do to keep your child safe, healthy, and cared for?
+Your instructions would have to be very detailed.
+This is the level of detail to share during the functional screen.
+Tell the screener the issues that might happen only occasionally as well as things that happen every day.
+Remember, this is the time to be as realistic as possible.

-These questions can help you have a more realistic view of the care that you provide and will help to give a realistic view of your child to the screener.
+These questions can assist you to have a more realistic view of the care that you provide and can help give a realistic view of your child to the screener:

 - Are you up with your child during the night?